Table of Contents

 Directed a stress management program that served 100+ clients, increasing outreach and satisfaction ratings by 25%

-According to the Office for National Statistics (ONS), psychologists in the UK earn an average annual salary of £39,746.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), psychologists in the UK earn an average annual salary of £39,746.

 You can find information about the gender pay gap for psychologists on the ONS’ website.